mhdhaikalll/ITT588-Group-Project/README.md

 This is to enable both TailwindCSS and Alpine.js

+OR

+Just copy and paste the template.html inside /pages and then rename it onto your desire namefile.

 ## Git Documentation

 This repository also contains Git documentation to help you guys understand how Git works and how to work with other team members effeciently.